agomes42/LLMConstructions/README.md

   - `query`: Query connections from residual to attention heads
   - `key`/`value`: Key/Value connections from previous tokens (when `separate_kv=True`)

-This particular circuit reveals how the model identifies and processes the idiomatic meaning of "kicked the bucket" by tracking the key components involved in semantic transformation from literal action to metaphorical meaning.
+This particular circuit reveals how the model identifies and processes the idiomatic meaning of "a piece of cake" by tracking the key components involved in semantic transformation from literal action to metaphorical meaning.
+Many such single-corruption circuits can be merged to form a comprehensive idiom circuit.

 ## Quick Start